antonidag/myblog/content/en/posts/logic-app-multipart-form-data/index.md

 ### Send data ✉️
-In order to send a `multipart/form-data` payload we need to use the <a href="https://learn.microsoft.com/en-us/azure/connectors/connectors-native-http?tabs=standard" target="_blank" rel="noopener noreferrer">HTTP connector</a> and compose a similar body that was seen in the [Read the data](#read-the-data) section, a `json` body with the `$content-type` and `$multipart` array properties.
+In order to send a `multipart/form-data` payload we need to use the <a href="https://learn.microsoft.com/en-us/azure/connectors/connectors-native-http?tabs=standard" target="_blank" rel="noopener noreferrer">HTTP connector</a> and compose a similar body that was seen in the [Read the data](#read-the-data) section, a `json` body with the `$content-type` and `$multipart` array property.
 Create another workflow and copy in the code below and paste into HTTP connector body:

 ```
 {